 What three assumptions have the most significant effect on estimates of the Company’s share price?

 In our view, estimates of sales growth, profit margin and the Company’s weighted cost-of-capital have the most significant effect on share price estimates.
-You asked us to provide the assumptions necessary for these three factors to arrive at a share price share price estimate of $80—the estimate announced recently by an analyst that covers our stock.
+You asked us to provide the assumptions necessary for these three factors to arrive at a share price estimate of $80—the estimate announced recently by an analyst that covers our stock.
 The combination we devised includes 1) increasing our estimated growth rates to 20% for the years 1997-2002; decreasing our COGs estimates to 62% (down from 63.5%) for the entire forecast period, thereby increasing our profit margin to 8%(up from about 6.9%); and, 3) decreasing our WACC from 13% to 10% for the entire forecast period.
-This represents a very unlikely scenario since it would be extremely difficult to achieve that level of reduction in COGs at the same time growth is increasing so dramatically.
+This represents a very unlikely scenario since it would be extremely difficult to achieve that level of reduction in COGs, while at the same time increasing growth so dramatically.
 Also, competition in the industry will make it extremely difficult to sustain an 8% profit margin.
 Finally, the Company would be required to dramatically increase its debt level in order to achieve a WACC of 10%, which in turn would put significant pressure on cash flows and increase the risk of financial distress.

-Why is the estimate of our share price positive years 1-4 of the forecast show negative FCF?
+Why is the estimate of our share price positive while years 1-4 of the forecast show negative FCF?

 The share price is positive because the positive cash flows that extend from 1996 into perpetuity outweigh the first four years of negative free cash flows when discounted at the Company’s WACC.
 This is consistent with what we would expect to see in high growth companies.